 You will be given a general introduction to all aspects of modern biology and encouraged to acquire general scientific skills.

-You will also study other subjects in years 1 and 2: see Degrees in Arts, Life Sciences, Science and Social Sciences..
+You will also study other subjects in years 1 and 2: see Flexible degrees..

 Years 3 and 4

 If you progress to Honours (years 3 and 4) you will take courses that will provide you with an overview of human biology, the central nervous system, molecular biology and developmental biology.

-You will also have lectures specific to your chosen area of interest, and practicals and tutorials in neuroscience.
+You will also have lectures specific to your chosen area of interest, and practicals and workshops in neuroscience.

 In fourth year you will study four specialised neuroscience-related topics chosen from the Honours options.
 You will also complete a research project carried out under the supervision of a member of academic staff, and a dissertation.